 Common Sense Media Rating: Ages 7-10, depending on franchise

-From Harry Potter to Marvel franchises and Lord of the Rings, there is no shortage of parent-child common ground with the multitude of LEGO video games (making them among the best video games of kids)!
+From Harry Potter to Marvel franchises and Lord of the Rings, there is a multitude of LEGO video games (making them among the best video games of kids)!

 Games for ages 8-10+